r31z/jekyll-now/_posts/2017-10-19-understanding-number-guessing-game.md

 #### 9. Once the game restarts, make sure the game logic and UI are completely reset, then go back to step 1.

 Let's see if I can now turn these steps into code, building up the example, and exploring JavaScript features as I go..
+View [the finished game](https://codepen.io/reizariva-hale/full/dVapVQ/) to get familiar with it before we begin.